copilot-extensions/preview-sdk.js/examples/README.md

 # Examples
 Here's an overview of the examples in this folder:
-- hello-world: A simple example that responds to all prompts with a message: "Hello, world!"
+- 1-hello-world: A simple example that responds to all prompts with a message: "Hello, world!"
+- 2-handle-prompt: An example that responds to prompts with a message: "Hello, world!" and then forwards the prompt to the Copilot API.
+The response from the Copilot API is then sent back to the user.

 ## Running the examples
 These examples are setup so that you can run them inside a GitHub Codespace.
 To do so, follow these steps: